knowgoio/knowgo-client-dart/docs/UsersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **loginUser**
-> String loginUser(username, password, basicAuthCredentials)
+> String loginUser(username, password, authCredentials)

 Logs user into the system and returns an authentication token.